-Although it is dangerous to generalize a nation into pigeon holes, it is important that there is a general understanding of the populous, so let’s take a look at some of the facets of the Czech identity…
+Although it is dangerous to generalize a nation into pigeon holes, there must be a general understanding of the populous, so let’s take a look at some of the facets of the Czech identity…

-Like most nations, the Czech people like to be with people that they feel comfortable around, which usually includes their close friends and family.
-This isn’t to say that their circle of friends is impossible to penetrate though, as they are always happy to invite others to sit or drink with them, especially if they happen to be foreign.
+Like most nations, the Czech people like to be with people they feel comfortable around, including their close friends and family.
+This isn’t to say that their circle of friends is impossible to penetrate, though, as they are always happy to invite others to sit or drink with them, especially if they happen to be foreign.
 When out with a group of Czechs, you will find that they are incredibly friendly and generous, as well as extremely accommodating towards you.

-Although it was just stated that being foreign can help to build relationships with Czech people, there are some within the country who are getting tired of the constant stream of tourists making their way here.
+Although it was just stated that being foreign can help build relationships with Czech people, some within the country are getting tired of the constant stream of tourists making their way here.
 This means that sometimes you might encounter some resistance from people, but don’t worry -these people are the exception, not the norm.

-Conversation with Czechs is usually free flowing and interesting, although it can be hindered by language barriers.
-Many Czechs do speak English, however you will make much better friends if you learn some Czech as well, even if it is only a few words.
-Czechs will always be extremely interested in any stories that you have to tell of your country, but they will also talk about their own nation with great pride and enthusiasm, which can lead you to discover things about the country that you wouldn’t have otherwise been able to do.
+Conversation with Czechs is usually free-flowing and interesting, although language barriers can hinder it.
+Many Czechs speak English; however, you will make much better friends if you learn some Czech, even if it is only a few words.
+Czechs will always be extremely interested in any stories that you have to tell of your country.
+Still, they will also talk about their own nation with great pride and enthusiasm, which can lead you to discover things about the country that you wouldn’t have otherwise been able to do.

-The Gypsies in the Czech Republic are treated with distain – some might say racism – by the other members of society, thanks to the fact that they are viewed as never trying to assimilate with Czech society as a whole.
-Instead they are seen as thieves, criminals and fraudsters, who live off the welfare state and don’t contribute anything towards the Czech Republic, either socially or financially.
+The Gypsies in the Czech Republic are treated with disdain – some might say racism – by the other members of society, thanks to the fact that they are viewed as never trying to assimilate with Czech society as a whole.
+Instead, they are seen as thieves, criminals and fraudsters, who live off the welfare state and don’t contribute anything towards the Czech Republic, either socially or financially.
 They are originally from India and migrated to Europe, but nobody actually knows why.
-The most common theory is that they were from the lowest caste in India and left as they were treated so badly and were so poor.
+The most common theory is that they were from the lowest caste in India and left as they were mistreated and were so poor.

-The welfare state and the gypsies is a subject that many Czechs feel extremely strongly about, as they believe that the system simply encourages the Gypsies to stay out of work and to just have more children instead.
-However, part of the reason that the Gypsies can’t integrate into society is the due to the fact that the Czech people won’t allow them to – something that has led to something of a Catch 22 situation.
-There is dialogue on a regular basis regarding how to better accommodate the Gypsy presence in the country, but so far none of it has yielded any good solutions.
-The government has also been criticized by the UN for its poor handling of the Gypsy situation.
+The welfare state and the gipsies are a subject that many Czechs feel extremely strongly about, as they believe that the system encourages the Gypsies to stay out of work and have more children instead.
+However, part of the reason that the Gypsies can’t integrate into society is due to the fact that the Czech people won’t allow them to – something that has led to something of a Catch 22 situation.
+There is a dialogue on a regular basis regarding how to accommodate the Gypsy presence in the country better, but so far, none of it has yielded any good solutions.
+The UN has also criticized the government for its poor handling of the Gypsy situation.